ronisbr/PrettyTables.jl/docs/src/man/text_examples.md

 end
 ```

-In the following, it is presented how the following matrix can be printed using
+In the following, it is presented how the following matrix can be printed using the text
-the text back-end.
+back end.

 ```julia-repl
 julia> data = Any[ 1    false      1.0     0x01 ;